coughlo93/computer_infrastructure_assessment/README.md

     Task 5 - Checked to see was wget installed wget was installed so I used the following command to download the data from the website and created a file in weather folder wget -0 weather.json https://prodapi.metweb.ie/observations/athenry/today

+    Task 6 - I created a new file called weather.sh.
+    In this file I put the following code
+    #! /bin/bash
+    wget -O data/weather/`date +"%Y%m%d_%H%M%S_weather.json"` https://prodapi.metweb.ie/observations/athenry/today
+    every time I run this code, it will create a new file in the weather folder with an updated date and time